 Admission is on to the first year (year 12) of the A Level course only.
 Admission onto the second year is only for those students achieving a pass at the end of Year 12 in at least two subjects.
 Re-sitting the first year of courses will only be permitted in exceptional circumstances.

 Places are available for external applicants.
 Places will be offered subject to appropriate, viable courses being available and students meeting the entry requirements.
 If the number of external applicants exceeds the number of places available, the over-subscription criteria for pupils entering Year 7 will apply.
-From November 1st 2019, external applicants may apply through the Start to Apply website.
-Log in details are usually provided by the school currently enrolled with.
+External applicants may also apply through the Start to Apply website.
+Log in details are usually provided by the school the student is currently enrolled with.

-Current Year 11 students can apply by completing a Post 16 Application form, obtainable from the school.
+Current Year 11 students can apply by completing a Post 16 Application form which is obtainable from the school.